Mindbeam-AI/litespark-aws-marketplace/README.md

 - GRAD_CLIP: clip gradients above the threshold, default is 1.0.
 - MIN_LR: minimum learning rate at the end of training, default is 4e-4.
 - MODEL_NAME: default model is "mindbeam-2k".
 Keep this model for now, additional models will be available in future releases.
+- SAVE_STEP_INTERVAL: number of steps after which checkpoint is saved periodically.
+- EVAL_STEP_INTERVAL: number of steps after which model is validated.

 ### Data preparation
 Any LLM pre-training dataset from Hugging Face can be prepared for training with Lepton using the accompanying notebook [dataprep.ipynb](https://github.com/Mindbeam-AI/lepton-aws-marketplace/blob/main/dataprep.ipynb).
 We recommend the [Expository-Prose-V1](https://huggingface.co/datasets/pints-ai/Expository-Prose-V1) dataset.
 The notebook downloads the raw dataset from Hugging Face to a local directory, prepares the dataset with appropriate tokenization, and uploads the prepared data to your specified S3 bucket.